 Why is the tenant unable to pay rent?

 In order for a force majeure clause to excuse the payment of rent or other obligations under the lease, a tenant must be unable to pay rent as a result of the COVID-19 virus, governmental action, or other related circumstances beyond the parties’ control, as applicable.
 Some questions to ask here include: has someone at the tenant’s business contracted the illness, or has the location been in contact with an infected individual, such that the tenant will have to close its business for purposes of quarantining itself from the public?
 Has the tenant been ordered or mandated by a governmental entity to close its business?

 Economic downturn is not a Force Majeure event – Something that has been an unfortunate result of the current circumstances has been an overall weakening of the economy and financial markets.
 This alone may not be a Force Majeure event that would excuse the payment of rent.
 This is a critical distinction for tenants who have been deemed providers of “essential services” for purposes of the “stay-at-home” orders issued by the various governmental authorities.
 Such tenants, such as restaurants and grocery stores, have been permitted to stay in business, but may nonetheless be experiencing financial strain due to reduced sales.
 In other words, their inability to pay rent may come more as a result of the economic downturn caused by the COVID-19 crisis, than as a result of the actual force majeure event (i.e. the actual virus itself, or the governmental action resulting therefrom).
 In that case, it is less certain whether a tenant can successfully claim force majeure.

 With so many factors to take into consideration, it can be difficult deciding which avenue is the best to take.
-Our litigation and real estate teams are here to assist tenants and landlords with navigating this financially trying time by advising our clients their options based on the specific terms outlined in their contracts.
+Our commercial litigation and real estate teams are here to assist tenants and landlords with navigating this financially trying time by advising our clients on their options based on the specific terms outlined in their contracts.